LBNL-UCB-STI/beam/docs/inputs.rst

    beam.physsim.bprsim.inFlowAggregationTimeWindowInSeconds = 900
    beam.physsim.parbprsim.numberOfClusters = 8
    beam.physsim.parbprsim.syncInterval = 60
+   beam.physsim.network.overwriteRoadTypeProperties {
+    enabled = false
+    motorway {
+      speed = "double?"
+      capacity = "int?"
+      lanes = "int?"
+      alpha = "double?"
+      beta = "double?"
+    }
+    motorwayLink {
+      speed = "double?"
+      capacity = "int?"
+      lanes = "int?"
+      alpha = "double?"
+      beta = "double?"
+    }
+    primary {
+      speed = "double?"
+      capacity = "int?"
+      lanes = "int?"
+      alpha = "double?"
+      beta = "double?"
+    }
+    primaryLink {
+      speed = "double?"
+      capacity = "int?"
+      lanes = "int?"
+      alpha = "double?"
+      beta = "double?"
+    }
+    trunk {
+      speed = "double?"
+      capacity = "int?"
+      lanes = "int?"
+      alpha = "double?"
+      beta = "double?"
+    }
+    trunkLink {
+      speed = "double?"
+      capacity = "int?"
+      lanes = "int?"
+      alpha = "double?"
+      beta = "double?"
+    }
+    secondary {
+      speed = "double?"
+      capacity = "int?"
+      lanes = "int?"
+      alpha = "double?"
+      beta = "double?"
+    }
+    secondaryLink {
+      speed = "double?"
+      capacity = "int?"
+      lanes = "int?"
+      alpha = "double?"
+      beta = "double?"
+    }
+    tertiary {
+      speed = "double?"
+      capacity = "int?"
+      lanes = "int?"
+      alpha = "double?"
+      beta = "double?"
+    }
+    tertiaryLink {
+      speed = "double?"
+      capacity = "int?"
+      lanes = "int?"
+      alpha = "double?"
+      beta = "double?"
+    }
+    minor {
+      speed = "double?"
+      capacity = "int?"
+      lanes = "int?"
+      alpha = "double?"
+      beta = "double?"
+    }
+    residential {
+      speed = "double?"
+      capacity = "int?"
+      lanes = "int?"
+      alpha = "double?"
+      beta = "double?"
+    }
+    livingStreet {
+      speed = "double?"
+      capacity = "int?"
+      lanes = "int?"
+      alpha = "double?"
+      beta = "double?"
+    }
+    unclassified {
+      speed = "double?"
+      capacity = "int?"
+      lanes = "int?"
+      alpha = "double?"
+      beta = "double?"
+    }
+    default {
+      alpha = "double | 1.0"
+      beta = "double | 2.0"
+    }
+   }

-* agentsim.taz.file: path to a file specifying the centroid of each TAZ.
+* agentsim.taz.filePath: path to a file specifying the centroid of each TAZ.
 For performance BEAM approximates TAZ boundaries based on a nearest-centroid approach.
 The area of each centroid (in m^2) is also necessary to approximate average travel distances within each TAZ (used in parking choice process).
+* agentsim.taz.tazIdFieldName: in case TAZ are read from a shape file this parameter defines the taz id attribute of TAZ shapes.
-* taz.parking: path to a file specifying the parking and charging infrastructure.
-If any TAZ contained in the taz file is not specified in the parking file, then ulimited free parking is assumed.
+* taz.parkingFilePath: path to a file specifying the parking and charging infrastructure.
+If any TAZ contained in the taz file is not specified in the parking file, then unlimited free parking is assumed.
+* taz.parkingStallCountScalingFactor: number of stalls defined for each parking zone multiplied on this factor.
+* taz.parkingCostScalingFactor: parking cost is multiplied on this factor.
-* beam.agentsim.taz.parkingManager.name: the name of the parking manager.
+* agentsim.taz.parkingManager.method: the name of the parking method.
 PARALLEL parking manager splits the TAZes into a number of clusters.
 This allows the users to speed up the searching for parking stalls.
 But as a tradeoff, it has degraded quality.
 Usually, 8-16 clusters can provide satisfactory quality on big numbers of TAZes.
-* beam.agentsim.taz.parkingManager.parallel.numberOfClusters: the number of clusters for PARALLEL parking manager.
+* agentsim.taz.parkingManager.parallel.numberOfClusters: the number of clusters for PARALLEL parking manager.
+* agentsim.taz.parkingManager.displayPerformanceTimings: if true then performance information for parking manger is logged out.
+* agentsim.h3taz.lowerBoundResolution: lower bound of H3 resolution.
+* agentsim.h3taz.upperBoundResolution: upper bound of H3 resolution.
+* agentsim.tuning.fuelCapacityInJoules: not used.
 * tuning.transitCapacity: Scale the number of seats per transit vehicle... actual seats are rounded to nearest whole number.
-Applies uniformly to all transit vehilces.
+Applies uniformly to all transit vehicles.
 * tuning.transitPrice: Scale the price of riding on transit.
 Applies uniformly to all transit trips.
 * tuning.tollPrice: Scale the price to cross tolls.
 * tuning.rideHailPrice: Scale the price of ride hailing.
 Applies uniformly to all trips and is independent of defaultCostPerMile and defaultCostPerMinute described above.
 I.e. price = (costPerMile + costPerMinute)*rideHailPrice